 On some days work is a pleasure.
-All your scanner parts work in synchronicity and you feel like a burning furnace of productivity.
-Other days… Well, other days are simply a bitch to get through.
+All your multipotentialite parts work in synchronicity and you feel like a burning furnace of productivity.
+Other days… Well, other days are simply a pain to get through.

 I’ve read countless times about how writers routinely sit down and bash their heads against their desks, stare at blank screens, slave away endlessly in isolation.
 I recently read a book on television writing, where the author admitted to hating the actual process of writing.
 However, seeing his script come to life on television made the whole thing worthwhile.
 Over the course of those 23 minutes, all the hours of pain would melt away from his memory and he’d be rejuvenated and ready to do it all over again.

 How do you have fun and stay inspired when the immediate work on your plate is less creative and more, shall we say, “maintenance,” in nature?

 Remember those core projects you defined for yourself– the few priority projects that you chose to focus on in Focus Mode?
 (The other interests get thrown into Scanner mode, where dabbling/multitasking is allowed.)
 Well, for those core projects that you want to make real progress on, you need daily reminders.

 Your reminders can be written descriptions, an image board, drawings, sticky notes, whatever.
 You just need to see them and be instantly reminded of your core projects– what your working towards and why.